npm/policies/private-terms.md

 2. You must pay $7.00 via your Payment Card when you enable npm Private Packages and at the beginning of each successive month-long period while npm Private Packages remains enabled for your Account.

-## Billing

-You can disable npm Private Packages at any time via the Website. npm will not refund any payment you make for npm Private Packages after you disable npm Private Packages.

-Dollar amounts in these npm Private Packages Terms are amounts of United States, and you must pay for npm Private Packages in United States Dollars.

-Dollar amounts in these npm Private Packages Terms do not include tax.
-You will pay any tax.